datanav/docs/technical/salesforce-superoffice.rst

      - N/A

-Salesforce Product2 to Superoffice Product
+Salesforce Product2 to SuperOffice Product
 ------------------------------------------
-Every Salesforce Product2 will be synchronized with a Superoffice Product.
+Every Salesforce Product2 will be synchronized with a SuperOffice Product.

-Once a link between a Salesforce Product2 and a Superoffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Product2 and a SuperOffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Product2 and a Superoffice Product:
+The following properties are synchronized between a Salesforce Product2 and a SuperOffice Product:

 .. list-table::
    :header-rows: 1

    * - Salesforce Product2 Property
-     - Superoffice Product Property
+     - SuperOffice Product Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - Description
      - Description
      - "string"